 Abstract:

 Penguins are an important indicator of marine ecosystem health and a major contributor of nutrients to terrestrial ecosystems in Antarctica.
 Their stomach microbiota is influenced by both the prey consumed and their foraging environment in the sea.
 As penguins feed at sea and breed on land, they might be expected to transfer microbes (e.g. prey-associated and marine bacteria) as well as nutrients from their stomachs while regurgitating food or in their guano to the surrounding terrestrial environment.
 However, most research attention to date has focused separately on the penguin gut microbiota (via cloacal/guano samples) and the terrestrial soil microbiota, and any relationship between them has yet to be established.
-Here we analysed the bacterial communities in stomach regurgitates, cloacal swabs from the same individual birds, freshly deposited guano and rookery soils of two Pygoscelis penguins that breed sympatrically on Signy Island (South Orkney Islands, maritime Antarctic) using a high-throughput DNA sequencing method.
+Here we analysed the bacterial communities in stomach regurgitates and cloacal swabs from the same individual birds, freshly deposited guano and rookery soils of two Pygoscelis penguins that breed sympatrically on Signy Island (South Orkney Islands, maritime Antarctic) using a high-throughput DNA sequencing method.
 Our data do not support the hypothesis that bacteria transferred from penguin guts and/or deposited guano make a significant contribution to the communities of the surrounding terrestrial microbial ecosystem.
-In both penguin species, taxonomic composition of bacterial communities differed between the four sample types, with the Jaccard similarity index ranging between 10% and 36%.
-Assemblages of the dominant and the co-occurring bacterial communities in rookery soils were either significantly negatively correlated or not correlated with the three other sample types.
+In both penguin species, composition of bacterial communities differed between the four sample types, with Jaccard similarities ranging between 10 and 36%.
+Assemblages of the dominant and co-occurring bacterial communities in rookery soils were either significantly negatively correlated or not correlated with the three other sample types.
 Sample-specific communities were also identified in this study, contributing around 63% of the identified diversity overall.

-Keywords: Antarctic • bacterial input • microbial diversity • tTerrestrial environment
+Keywords: Antarctic • Bacterial input • Microbial diversity • Terrestrial environment

 Introduction:

-Penguins are an important indicator of marine ecosystem health in Antarctica, being amongst the top marine consumers (Brooke 2004), with populations strongly influenced by environmental factors (Boersma et al. 2009; Forcada and Trathan 2009; Boersma and Rebstock 2014).
-In our recent study (Yew et al. in review), prey-associated and marine bacteria were confirmed to be present in the microbial communities of penguin stomach regurgitates, suggesting an influence of their diet and foraging environment on the gut microbial community.
+Penguins are an important indicator species of marine ecosystem health in Antarctica, being amongst the top marine consumers (Brooke 2004), with populations strongly influenced by environmental factors (Boersma et al. 2009; Forcada and Trathan 2009; Boersma and Rebstock 2014).
+In our recent study (Yew et al. 2017), prey-associated and marine bacteria were confirmed to be present in the microbial communities of penguin stomach regurgitates, suggesting an influence of their diet and foraging environment on the gut microbial community.

 Penguins are also a key contributor of nutrients to terrestrial ecosystems in Antarctica (Heine and Speir 1989).
 Guano deposited by penguins fertilises the typically nutrient-poor Antarctic soils by providing the organic materials, such as nitrogen, organic carbon and phosphorus, required to start the development of ornithogenic soils in and around their rookeries (Heine and Speir 1989; Hofstee et al. 2006; Kim et al. 2012; Ball et al. 2015).
-These nutrient-rich ornithogenic soils are often linked with the succession of a variety of bacteria (Aislabie et al. 2009; Chong et al. 2009; Kim et al. 2012; Ma et al. 2013; Wang et al. 2015), microflora (Vidal et al. 2003; Bokhorst et al. 2007; Zwolicki et al. 2015) and microfauna (Raymond et al. 2013; Bokhorst and Convey 2016) in Antarctica.
+These nutrient-rich ornithogenic soils are often linked with the succession of a variety of bacteria (Aislabie et al. 2009; Chong et al. 2009; Kim et al. 2012; Ma et al. 2013; Wang et al. 2015) and other microflora (Vidal et al. 2003; Bokhorst et al. 2007; Zwolicki et al. 2015) and microfauna (Raymond et al. 2013; Bokhorst and Convey 2016) in Antarctica.
 In studies of other bird species, the nest environment has been reported to have significant effects on the success of egg incubation and the gut microbiota of nestlings (Lucas and Heeb 2005; Brandl et al. 2014).
 The ornithogenic soil environment potentially in turn may also impact the development of the gut microbial community in penguin chicks.